 how do i write a 3 paragraph essay

-3. How To Write an Essay
+3. How To Write a 3 Paragraph Essay in 10 Steps

 how do i write a 3 paragraph essay